Get to Know Aiden Park

 Hi, I'm Aiden Park.
 I minister in South Korea Mainland.

-Here in Korea with Word of Life Korea (WOLKO), I serve as a long-term intern staff, following God’s Great Commission in Matthew 28:18–20 — to go and make disciples of all nations.
+Here in Korea with Word of Life Korea (WOLKO), I serve as the Assistant Camp Director (Camp & Outreach Team), following God’s Great Commission in Matthew 28:18–20 — to go and make disciples of all nations.
+My role is to help lead and develop outreach-focused ministries that engage the next generation with the gospel through camps and evangelistic programs.

 Here’s a bit about what I do:

-Ultimately, my goal is to see young people in Korea and beyond come to know Jesus personally and live as His faithful disciples.
+Ultimately, my desire is to see young people in Korea and beyond encounter Jesus personally, be transformed by the gospel, and grow into faithful disciples who will impact the world for Christ.

 Learn more about the ministry in South Korea Mainland.